 Jesse Rubin L’25

-Jesse joins the Penn Law community most recently from Pueblo, Colorado, where she served for two years as a Teach for America Corps Member.
+Jesse joins the Penn Carey Law community most recently from Pueblo, Colorado, where she served for two years as a Teach for America Corps Member.
 Jesse taught middle school Math and coached co-ed soccer at a Title I school, working closely with students, guardians, and community advocates to create an equitable learning environment for traditionally underserved students.
 Jesse’s experience with the barriers that impact education, highlighted by the disproportionate impact of the COVID-19 pandemic on socioeconomically disadvantaged communities, motivated her to decision to advocate for educational equity as a career.

 At Penn Carey Law, Jesse is exploring a multidisciplinary approach to youth advocacy and education reform.
 She is pursuing a J.D./M.S.Ed. in Education Policy through the dual degree program with the Graduate School of Education.
 Jesse also does Pro Bono work through the Youth Education Project and If/When/How: Lawyering for Reproductive Justice, and has a leadership role in both the Student Public Interest Network and the Equal Justice Foundation.
 During the summer of 2023, she worked as a Legal Intern for Advocates for Children of New York, a nonprofit organization that advocates on behalf of children who are at the greatest risk for school-based discrimination and/or academic failure due to poverty, disability, race, ethnicity, immigrant or English Language Learner status, sexual orientation, gender identity, homelessness, or involvement in the foster care or juvenile justice systems.